 And here is a list of reference based metrics:

 Note that reference based metrics doesn't require you to provide the initial input, as it only judges the output based on the provided context.
+Click here to learn everything you need to know about LLM evaluation metrics.

-G-Eval is a recently developed framework that uses LLMs for evals.
+G-Eval is a Recently Developed Framework that uses LLMs for Evals

 I'll attach an image from the research paper that introduced G-eval below, but in a nutshell G-Eval is a two part process - the first generates evaluation steps, and the second uses the generated evaluation steps to output a final score.